james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/generics/index.md

 For the class methods, head now returns type A and tail returns MyList of type A.

-he add method needs the new parameter B, which is a super type of A. The element is of type B, and the result is a MyList of type B. The implementation of the add method stays the same:
+The add method needs the new parameter B, which is a super type of A. The element is of type B, and the result is a MyList of type B. The implementation of the add method stays the same:

 ```scala
 class Cons[+A](h: A, t: MyList[A]) extends MyList[A] {